rachit491/ue4_demoReel/README.md

 ### Requirements
 1. Unreal Engine 4.15.0 or above - to open the project
 2. Blender - to edit some meshes
+3. Go to have a Dedicated Graphics Card in your Machine

 ### Screencast
 #### Overview of the scene